cap-js/docs/java/observability.md

 #### Configure Agent Extension { #agent-extension }

-There is a set of common configuration steps for Open Telemetry which apply to Cloud Logging Service and Dynatrace, which includes configuring an [Open Telemetry Agent Extension library](https://github.com/SAP/cf-java-logging-support/tree/main/cf-java-logging-support-opentelemetry-agent-extension).
-This library provides out-of-the box configuration of the required credentials taken from the service bindings and more sophisticated configuration possibilities, which you can read about in the [documentation](https://github.com/SAP/cf-java-logging-support/tree/main/cf-java-logging-support-opentelemetry-agent-extension).
+The Open Telemetry Agent Extension library is a common configuration for Open Telemetry that applies to Cloud Logging Service and Dynatrace.
+This library provides out-of-the box configuration of the required credentials taken from the service bindings and more sophisticated configuration possibilities, which you can read about in the [Open Telemetry Agent Extension library documentation](https://github.com/SAP/cf-java-logging-support/tree/main/cf-java-logging-support-opentelemetry-agent-extension).

 1) Add the following maven dependency: